 - Builds strong bones.
 The process of maintaining strong bones involves the removal of old bone (accomplished by cells called osteoclasts) and replacing it with new bone (created by osteoblasts).
 While estrogen is involved in maintaining existing bone, only progesterone can help build new bone by stimulating osteoblast activity.
 Both irregular cycles and short luteal phases are risk factors for bone loss.

 - Boosts metabolism.
-You know how your body temperature rises by a half a degree after ovulation?
+You know how your basal body temperature rises by a half a degree after ovulation?
 That’s because of rising levels of progesterone.
 Progesterone increases your metabolic rate, causing your body temperature to rise, increasing your appetite and energy levels.

 - Helps you quit bad habits.
 A new study from the University of Pennsylvania showed that during the luteal phase, when progesterone was high, there was a stronger active connection between a part of the brain responsible for cravings and rewards, and a part responsible for decision making.
 The researchers hypothesize that the change may enhance cognitive control, making it easier to quit bad habits like smoking and drinking.